Tyler-CY/Book-Discover/README.md

 # BookDiscover

-Find new books and discover new releases by genres using BookDiscover, powered by Google Books API.
+Find new books and discover new releases by genres using BookDiscover and Google Books API.

 ## Description